4d/docs/website/translated_docs/es/ORDA/ordaClasses.md

 > By default, empty ORDA classes are not displayed in the Explorer.
 To show them you need to select **Show all data classes** from the Explorer's options menu: ![](assets/en/ORDA/showClass.png)

 ORDA user classes have a different icon from regular classes.
-Empty classes are dimmed:
+Las clases vacías se atenúan:

 ![](assets/en/ORDA/classORDA2.png)